Skip to content

 Schematic Symbols

-The most commonly-used resistor schematic symbols are shown below.
+The most commonly-used resistor schematic symbols are shown in This is a placeholder for the reference: schematic-symbols-amer-euro-resistors.
 I prefer the American-style resistor over the European purely because there are already many “box-like” schematic symbols used for other components (e.g. fuses, ICs), and so the squiggle makes a resistor more distinguishable (given my distaste for the American imperial system, I never thought I would ever say that!).
 The American style is used through-out the rest of this website.

 The “American” and “European” schematic symbols for a resistor.
 I prefer the American-style because it’s easiest to distinguish from other box-like symbols.

-See the Potentiometers And Rheostats (Variable Resistors) section for more schematic symbols.
+See the Potentiometers And Rheostats page for more schematic symbols related to resistors.

 Resistors In Series And In Parallel